The short answer: yes!

 - Fix problems encountered as a result of the update.

-Sometimes it may be required to restore a backup after a crash.
+In some cases, it is necessary to restore the backup copy following a breakage.
 To have previously made a backup is very useful… But so is having validated that the backup is functional.

 You now know that performing updates is crucial in order to keep your website in an optimal and functional condition.
 However, it is not so easy for someone with less than advanced technological skills to complete the upgrade process from start to finish while dealing with any problems that may be encountered along the way.
 To help you focus on your business goals, we offer a range of solutions to help you manage your website effectively and professionally.